LakshMatai/INF554Project/README.md

 ## Development

-The development of this assignment is done using HTML, CSS, JavaScript, node.js, npm, angular and D3.js library.
+The development of this assignment is done using HTML, CSS, JavaScript, TypeScript, node.js, npm, angular and D3.js and particles.js library.

 ### Set-Up